Beginner Guide to Cookie Decorating

 • Spatulas & Bowls – for coloring and mixing.

-• Spray Bottle or a Dropper – for thinning icing.
+• A spray Bottle or a Dropper – for thinning icing.

 • Paint Brushes